dtesler/medium-to-markdown/README.md

 Replace the link with the article you want to convert.

+### What does the output look like?

+See `examples/exampleOutput.md` for an example of what https://medium.com/@almenon214/keeping-yourself-motivated-as-a-coder-a16a6fcf49c7 looks like when converted to markdown.

 ### API Usage

 Currently, the module supports getting the markdown from a medium post by URL.